MatthewKennedy/spree_product_feed/README.md

 # Spree Product Feed

-The Spree Product Feed extension allows you to connect your Spree 4 store to Google Merchant Center via a live RSS feed.
+The Spree Product Feed extension allows you to connect your Spree 4 store directly to Google Merchant Center and Facebook Catalog via a live RSS feed.

+Additionally, your products can then indirectly imported from Google Merchant Center to Microsoft Advertising, where they can be displayed on Bing Shopping, Yahoo Shopping and other partners of Microsoft Advertising.

 ## Installation